Just a 25-minute drive from Bluffton lies a natural marvel untouched by commercial industry.

-Although some of the area’s tidal wetlands were converted to rice plantations in the mid-1700s and into hunting retreats in the late 1800s, the Ernest F. Hollings ACE Basin National Wildlife Refuge has ensured that approximately 12,000 acres of this natural environment will serve as a protected habitat for the creatures that call it home, including a number of endangered and threatened species.
+Some of the area’s tidal wetlands were converted to rice plantations in the mid-1700s.
+Hunting retreats popped up in the late 1800s.
+But, the F. Hollings ACE Basin National Wildlife Refuge preserves approximately 12,000 acres of this natural environment.
+It serves as a protected habitat for the creatures that call it home.
+This includes a number of endangered and threatened species.

 The basin’s collection of pristine freshwater streams, saltwater marshes, tidal creeks and brackish waters offers fishing enthusiasts a chance to catch large bass and to spot members of the ACE Basin’s large family of alligators.
-Visitors are invited to paddle through this area by kayak or canoe and enjoy the sights and sounds of this natural treasure.
+Paddle through this area by kayak or canoe and enjoy the sights and sounds of this natural treasure.